 What Does Acupuncture Treat?

-Acupuncture is a versatile treatment modality that can address a wide range of physical, mental, and emotional conditions.
+Acupuncture Physiotherapy in Delta is a versatile treatment modality that can address a wide range of physical, mental, and emotional conditions.
 It is commonly used to alleviate pain, including headaches, back pain, neck pain, and joint pain.
 Additionally, acupuncture can be beneficial for managing stress, anxiety, depression, insomnia, digestive disorders, allergies, fertility issues, and respiratory conditions.
 It is also frequently utilized as a complementary therapy in cancer care and rehabilitation from injuries.

 How Does Acupuncture Work?

-Acupuncture works by stimulating specific points on the body known as acupuncture points or acupoints.
+Acupuncture Physiotherapy in Delta works by stimulating specific points on the body known as acupuncture points or acupoints.
 These points are located along the meridians, which correspond to specific organs or systems in the body.
 By inserting fine needles into these acupoints, acupuncturists aim to regulate the flow of Qi, restoring balance and promoting healing.

 What Does Acupuncture Feel Like?